sebimohr/university_summaries/MSc_Software_Engineering/02_Semester/Secure_Programming_sum.md

 Software configuration parameters have to be protected from manipulation

 **Sequence and timing requirements**:
-Design flaws in timing or sequencing can lead to race conditions or check / time of use attacks.
+Design flaws in timing or sequencing can lead to race conditions or check / time of use attacks

+**Archiving requirements**:
+Exist for reasons of business continuity or as a regulatory requirement

+**Deployment environment requirements**:
+Might affect security requirements

 ### Protection Strategies

 ### Security Design Principles

+> p.
+23

 ## Initialization